transmissions11/solcurity/README.md

 - `C45` - Do not depend on Solidity's arithmetic operator precedence rules.
 In addition to the use of parentheses to override default operator precedence, parentheses should also be used to emphasise it.
 - `C46` - Expressions passed to logical/comparsion operators (`&&`/`||`/`>=`/`==`/etc) should not have side-effects.
 - `C47` - When incrementing/decrementing a value, use `++`/`--` respectively to be explicit.
+- `C48` - Wherever arithmetic operations are performed that could result in precision loss, ensure it benefits the right actors in the system, and document it with comments.

 ## External Calls